This post may contain affiliate links. Please read our disclosure policy.

 How long you cook the prime rib will depend on how rare you prefer your meat.

 Using an oven-safe (leave-in) meat thermometer will ensure the most accurate cooking.
 You can also test it with an instant-read thermometer if that is all you have on hand.
 BUT I highly suggest investing in an oven-safe one.
-They are fairly inexpensive and will insure your best-desired results.
+They are fairly inexpensive and will give you the best results.

 Also, I like to keep an eye on the roast and check on the temperature.
 Just take a look at the thermometer a few times during the cook to be sure to not overcook this glorious cut of beef.